Claud Butler: Second World War and decline

 Saudi Arabia's oil embargo against Britain and France during the Suez Crisis brought Claud Butler to closure.
 With fuel shortages, British industry could operate only a four-day week and, with little demand for cycles let alone lightweight frames, the Clapham Manor Street site began to fall quiet.
 Finally £150,000 owed to HM Customs and Excise forced Claud Butler to declare bankruptcy.
 The receiver put debts at £70,000 with assets of £12,000 to £13,000.

 1957–1987 Holdsworth ownership

 A number of cycle manufacturers showed interest in purchasing the brand and assets.
 Two were Adam Hill of Hill and Hill Special, and Holdsworth.
 Adam Hill had used the economic downturn to his advantage and expanded his business by acquiring the Merlin name from Ernie Merlin.
 In late 1956 he travelled to London and bought the rights to the Claud Butler and to the Saxon name, which Butler also owned.
-However, his venture to buy Claud Butler added to the financial pressures on his own business which then floundered, and ended with a meeting with creditors in 1958.
+However, his venture to buy Claud Butler added to the financial pressures on his own business which then foundered, and ended with a meeting with creditors in 1958.
 This permitted Holdsworth to buy three Claud Butler trade marks ("CB and link design Headbadge", "CB monogram and devise" and the "Claud Butler signature") in July 1958.
 Claud Butler frames continued to sell well, and in some instances, outsold their Holdsworth counterparts.